+PROGRAM LEAVE REQUEST

+Name

+Date of Request

-I hereby request a leave from the Professional Counseling & Supervision program at the University of West Georgia for the following reason:
+- ssional Counseling & Supervision program at the owing reason:

-I accept the responsibility for submitting in writing a request for a readmission interview with the Program Director in order to determine my readiness for readmission to the program.
-This request must be made by at least 60 days prior to semester of proposed reentry.
+g in writing a request for a readmission interview with the my readiness for readmission to the program.
+This is prior to semester of proposed reentry.

-I understand that I must be in academic and professional good standing at the time of my request and that I will be assigned to the next available cohort on a space available basis.
+and professional good standing at the time of my request vailable cohort on a space available basis.

-Approved

-Denied
+Approved Denied

 Student Signature and Date

-Program Director Signature and Date
+Program Director Signature and

+Date